CartoDB/carto-vl-training/training-v2/03-style-with-expressions.md

 ## Styling Properties Using Expressions

 *Every feature in your map's data layer has properties like width and/or color.
-[Check out all of the properties available](https://carto.com/developers/carto-vl/reference/#cartoexpressions).*
+Check out all of the properties available, and which of them apply to points, lines or polygons [here](https://carto.com/developers/carto-vl/reference/#cartoexpressions).
+We also have an interactive map to let you explore property differences between geometries [in this guide](https://carto.com/developers/carto-vl/guides/style-with-expressions/).*

 *How you choose to style these has a big effect on how legible your map is.
 CARTO VL offers great flexibility for defining your styles, because it allows you to use expressions.*